tleyden/checkers-bot-minimax/README.md

 Bot implementation for [checkers-bot](https://github.com/tleyden/checkers-bot) which uses [minimax](http://en.wikipedia.org/wiki/Minimax) to choose the best move.

+The underlying data structures and algorithms are in [checkers-core](https://github.com/tleyden/checkers-core).

 # Big Picture